• Skip to primary navigation

 On our tour, we visited Koh Pak Bia & Koh Rai, Koh Lao Lading, Hong Lagoon, Koh Hong.
 If you don’t want to do a tour you can also take a boat directly to Koh Hong (Hong Island).
 It’s worth noting that these islands tend to be busy during the peak season, but it still makes for a beautiful day.

-3. Climb to the top of Wat Tham Suea (Tiger Cave Temple)
+3. Climb the Stairs at Wat Tham Seua (Tiger Cave Temple)

 Monk stands on stairs leading up to Wat Tham Suea

-A monk sweeps the stairs at Wat Tham Suea.
+A monk sweeps the stairs at Wat Tham Seua.

 • Pace yourself, there’s no rush.